nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * Alert window
     * Subsection

-This is what a task look like in Clock-Work.
+This is what a task looks like in Clock-Work.

 ![Sample Task](images/SampleTask.png)